Red Crow Mountain

 Red Crow Mountain is a 7,891 ft mountain summit located in Glacier National Park in the U.S. state of Montana.
 The summit is set on the border shared by Flathead County and Glacier County.
 It is situated on the Continental Divide so precipitation runoff from the east side of the mountain drains into Railroad Creek which is part of the Two Medicine River watershed, and the west side drains to Ole Creek, which is a tributary of Middle Fork Flathead River.
 It is set in the Lewis Range, 6.5 miles southwest of East Glacier Park Village.
 Topographic relief is significant as the east aspect rises approximately 2,000 ft in one mile.
 The nearest higher neighbor is Calf Robe Mountain 1.2 mile to the southeast, with Firebrand Pass forming the saddle between these two peaks.

 Etymology

 The mountain's name commemorates Red Crow (1830–1900), leader of the Kainai.
-The name was officially adopted in 1911 by the United States Board on Geographic Names.
+The toponym was officially adopted in 1911 by the United States Board on Geographic Names.